 By Frances Traynor

-"Teamwork is critical for an easy property transaction."
+"Working in partnership is critical for an easy property transaction."

 If you are selling, buying or remortgaging in Exeter, you will need to instruct a property lawyer to look after the legal work for your move.